alan-turing-institute/DetectorChecker/README.md

 # DetectorChecker

-R package to assess developing detector screen damage
+DetectorChecker is an R package to aid in the assessment of damage to CT scanners arising from exposure to high energy radiation.